Top 5 Garage Door Openers: Consumer Reports Guide

 • ONLY for Chambertain/Liftmaster/Sears Craftsman garage openers 1993 - present (see all listing photos for clarification).
 It’s the easy way for adding an extra remote to multi-car families or for replacing lost or broken remotes.

-• Does not work for any DIP switches system / NOT compatible with Genie /Overhead Door /Linear openers
+• Does not work for any DIP switches system / NOT compatible with Genie, Overhead Door and Linear openers / Does not work for newer white learn button openers.

 • Compatible with 891LM, 893MAX, 890MAX, 371LM, 373LM, 971LM, 973LM, 81LM, and 950CB.
 Works within 120 feet from the garage door opener for “no waiting” roll-in access.